ksheedlo/Talk/talk.md

 # Predictions for the future

+- A developer with the desire to use array comprehension could feasibly use a higher-level ECMAScript framework to accomplish its functionality, as the higher-level framework could take care of instances where the specific language feature is not yet available in the browser that the code is being executed in.
 - Not quite ready for production use due to not being supported in most main-stream web browsers.
 - Not feasibly usable in server-side production code.